 Mexican-spiced squash soup

 This is a variation on a basic squash soup with some added flair.
 I used red kuri squash which has dense orange flesh and provides a lovely creamy texture.
-Other squashes would work well too - kabocha, hokoido, acorn or butternut have similar taste and texture.
+Other squashes would work well too - kabocha, hokoido, acorn , crown prince and butternut have similar taste and texture.

 2 small carrots